vhaisawinkle/github-slideshow/_posts/0000-01-02-vhaisawinkle.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hello this is my text
+This is the new line 5.
 Use the left arrow to go back!